 - Enable the ability to control BGP sessions and making sure that they will not be hi-jacked.

 - We are educating to share the IPv4 resources on the lease basis.
 We see that there is a gap between trust and safety.
-The reason for that in most cases was that IPv4 lease was a taboo topic for many enterprises, because of the spam and abuse issues.
-Our goal here is to minimise this gap.
+The reason for that, in most cases, was that IPv4 lease was a taboo topic for many enterprises because of the spam and abuse issues.
+Our goal here is to minimize this gap.

 IP Health – that is a big topic we been working on for the whole of 2019.
 Firstly, most of the stuff is already under the hood, but only for our internal use.
-However, we want to expose it publicly, so that all IPs that listed in IP Address Market would have blacklist check and any additional information for you to save your time checking every blacklist yourself.
+However, we want to expose it publicly so that all IPs that are listed in the IP Address Market would have a blacklist check and any additional information for you to save your time checking every blacklist yourself.

 Bare-Metal order form expansion – some of you already let us know that you require to expand our bare-metal order form, we hear you!
 We are going to offer a more flexible order form for bare-metal (Proto Compute) for you to get the best out of it.
 The ability to choose the amount of RAM, how many SSDs, etc. will be introduced together with it.

 Private Cloud – since we are getting more and more requests for the VPC (virtual private cloud), as Kronos Cloud hasn’t got this type of functionality, we have decided to evaluate how much time it will take us to get it up and to run.
 However, since we use CloudStack, we believe this could be an excellent opportunity to enable it on our Kronos Cloud for more abilities like private network options or other bits and pieces that VPC can bring together with it.